-The macroeconomic and regulatory volatilities across our markets affected the performance of your Bank, which recorded a loss of (N29.7 billion) in the year as against (N1.54 billion) recorded in the previous year, 2014.
-Also, the Bank's total assets reduced to N65.3 billion compared to N99.6 billion recorded in the previous year, 2014.
+While the macroeconomic and regulatory volatilities across our markets affected the performance of your Bank, it recorded a net loss of (N3.46 billion) in the year as against net loss of (N1.16 billion) recorded in the previous year, 2018.
+Also, the Bank's total assets decreased to N38.8 billion compared to N43.5 billion recorded in the previous year, 2018.

-This unprecedented performance dip was mainly due to the effects of the liquidity constrictions amongst other challenges presented by the Treasury Single Account (TSA) directive of the Federal Government in 2015.
-The negative global and domestic economic indices further affected our performance adversely within the year.
+Once again, the performance dip was mainly due to the negative global and domestic economic indices as well as the lingering effects of the liquidity constrictions amongst other challenges presented by the Treasury Single Account (TSA) directive of the Federal Government in 2015.
+The Holding Action restriction on our Bank by the apex bank further constrained our business activities, revenue generation and financial performance.